 In the undulating heart of Burgundy, where vines dance in the wind, small villages dot the countryside, peaceful and serene, often oblivious to the momentous events that helped shape this country.

-One of these is the hamlet of Alise-Sainte-Reine, barely an hour's drive from Dijon in Burgundy.
+One of these is the hamlet of Alise-Sainte-Reine, an excellent day trip from Dijon, barely an hour's drive away.
 It looks calm now, but 2000 years it was the scene of a battle most children still remember from school.

 Back then, the village was called Alésia.
 Behind its walls, a group of Gallic warriors anxiously watched the Romans below, who had encircled them.
 The Gauls were led by a chief called Vercingétorix; the Romans were led by Caesar.